cabforum/servercert/docs/BR.md

 For validation of Domain Names and IP Addresses according to [Section 3.2.2.4](#3224-validation-of-domain-authorization-or-control) and [Section 3.2.2.5](#3225-authentication-for-an-ip-address), any data, document, or completed validation used MUST be obtained within the maximum number of days prior to issuing the Certificate, as defined in the following table:

-Table: Domain Name and IP Address Validation Data Reuse Periods
+Table: Domain Name and IP Address validation data reuse periods

 | __Certificate issued on or after__ | __Certificate issued before__  | __Maximum data reuse period__  |
 | --                                 | --                             | --                             |